Swedish massage and deep tissue massage are two popular forms of massage.

 Stress can exacerbate the symptoms of generalized anxiety disorder (GAD).
-A 2016 study investigated whether Swedish massage could reduce symptoms of GAD in people who were not receiving treatment for the disorder.
+A

 Over 6 weeks, some participants received Swedish massage twice a week, while a control group received light touch only.
 In comparison with the control group, the participants who received the Swedish massage had significant reductions in their anxiety scores.
 The researchers concluded that Swedish massage might be an effective treatment for GAD.